 Similar to stock markets, no one can predict what will happen in the future.
 Life events such as a new baby, death in the family, or a medical issue can derail the best-laid plans.
-Therefore, it is critical to not only be flexible when it comes to wealth planning but also in life planning as well.
+Therefore, it is critical to be flexible when it comes to wealth planning and life planning.

 Managing the Planning Process

 Here are some of the critical aspects to keep top of mind when managing through an unexpected planning situation;

 - Wealth planning is an ongoing process.
 As your life evolves, your wealth management plans should also evolve.
 What may have been a focus in your 20’s and 30’s won’t likely be your focus in your 40’s and 50’s.
 Stay nimble and don’t hold tightly to today’s plans, which could negatively impact your future.

 - Goals can and will take a back seat to priorities.
 I could never have imagined having four kids let alone triplets.
 Goals and plans that I had pre-kids suddenly changed overnight.
 My wife, Theresa, and I had to focus on our many immediate priorities.
 This does not mean that you should let go of your goals if they still fit within the life that you ultimately want.
 You may have to delay them a bit to focus on what you must do today.

 - You cannot prepare for everything, and that is okay.
 Have you ever been through a job change that wasn’t by choice?
 You may not have had any time to prepare for a change of that magnitude.
 However, everyone I know of that has gone through a situation such as this has bounced back stronger than before.
 With a healthy mind, spirit, and a reliable support system, just about any situation can be overcome.